ankitects/anki/docs/development.md

 You can run bazel with '-s' to print the commands that are being executed.

-## Subcomponents

-- pylib contains a Python module (anki) with the non-GUI Python code, and a bridge to the Rust code.
-- qt contains the Qt GUI implementation (aqt).
-- rslib contains the parts of the code implemented in Rust.
-- ts and qt/aqt/data/web contain Anki's typescript and sass files.

 ## Environmental Variables

 If ANKIDEV is set before starting Anki, some extra log messages will be printed on stdout,